vasvir/adaptive-thresholding/README.md

 specialized scanner application and so they send images captured by the phone's camera (photos).
 These have the following problems in case you didn't read the previous paragraph.
 1. They have large grays areas and degradation
 2. They have small contrast (variation of gray) and shadows
 3. They have much bigger size typically 1 to 7 ratio
-4. Since they are bigger it takes more time to upload, download and more space on disk
+4. Since they are bigger it takes more time to upload, download and occupy more space on disk

 The problem though is that on Linux there is no easy to perform the adaptive thresholding.
-Gimp doesn't do it.
+* Gimp doesn't do it.
+* There is no batch conversion (multiple images) utility

 ## Solution